 If you think your website design and marketing success are mutually exclusive, think again.

 Why?
 Because they are the two sides of the same coin.
 One doesn’t work without the other.
-For instance, if you haven’t optimized your website landing pages, all your online and offline marketing activities will come to naught.
+For instance, if you haven’t optimized your website landing pages, all your online and offline marketing activities will be naught.

 This means your website should be designed to grab attention and then, most important, should be able to convert the customers whenever they land on your site – it could be through a PPC ad or perhaps an email campaign and so on.

 Your website’s goals could be sales, brand awareness, lead generation, and so on.
 Once you are sure of these objectives, talk to agencies or independent web designers who could help you achieve these objectives.
-Speak to them at length and even request them to put in black and white the strategies that could help you achieve your website goals.
+Speak to them at length and even request them to put the strategies that could help you achieve your website goals in black and white.

 To make sure that your website design achieves its well-defined goals, make sure that your website design answers the following questions: